what to expect at a service?

 Details

-Conveniently located on Old Hwy 94, our campus offers ample free parking right at the entrance, including dedicated accessible spaces and ramps for easy, stress-free arrival.
-Whether you're joining us for Saturday evening worship or Sunday morning services, you'll find a warm welcome and plenty of room for your family.
+Conveniently located on Old Hwy 94, our campus is designed with accessibility and ease in mind.
+Guests can enjoy ample parking right at the entrance, with clearly marked accessible spaces and smooth, ramped walkways—no stairs or curbs to navigate.
+From the moment you arrive, you’ll experience a simple, stress-free entry into our building and sanctuary.
+Whether you're joining us for Saturday evening worship or Sunday morning services, you’ll be welcomed into a comfortable, inclusive space that’s easy for everyone to access.

 What We Believe